-Solid surface counters are not cheap, but they definitely do not reach the price points of stainless steel, concrete, or engineered stone.
-They represent a middle range choice, both in terms on price and aesthetic value.
+Solid surface counters are cost-effective but not cheap/ They definitely do not reach the price points of stainless steel, concrete, or engineered stone.
+Solid surface materials represent a middle range choice, both in terms of price and aesthetic value.

 Prominent solid surface brand name manufacturers: Corian, Avonite, Gibraltar, and Earthstone.

-Engineered stone was invented only about 50 years ago by the Italian company Breton, but already it surfaces millions of kitchens worldwide.
+Engineered stone was developed over a half-century ago by the Italian company Breton.
+Despite its newness, it already surfaces millions of kitchens worldwide.

-Quartz/engineered is a conglomerate of 10% binding resins and 90% stone-like materials, such as waste natural stone, glass, mirrors, and silica.
+Quartz/engineered is a conglomerate of 10-percent binding resins and 90-percent stone-like materials, such as waste natural stone, glass, mirrors, and silica.
 It has the solidity of real stone but the predictability of solid-surface materials.

-Quartz/engineered counters look fantastic.
-Plus, it can be construed as being a green product, utilizing waste materials.
-Even the binders may be composed of waste organic materials (non-food vegetable oils).
+One of the best advantages of quartz/engineered counters is their appearance.
+Plus, quartz can be construed as being a green product, utilizing waste materials.
+Even the binders may be composed of organic waste materials (non-food vegetable oils).

-Price runs anywhere between $50 and $100 per square foot.
-Natural stone slabs are sleek and extremely handsome and they give a very high-end look to your kitchen.
+Price runs anywhere between $60 and $200 per square foot.
+Natural stone slabs are sleek and extremely handsome, and they give a very high-end look to your kitchen.

-Ceramic tile: an infinite range of designs are possible.
+Ceramic tile: an infinite range of designs is possible.
 The only limit is your imagination.

-Ceramic tile counters' claim to fame: it is the only countertop project that can remotely be called a do-it-yourself project, as all other surfaces require special tools and skills.
+Ceramic tile counters' claim to fame: it is one of two countertop materials (along with laminate) that can remotely be called a do-it-yourself project, as all other surfaces require special tools and skills.